djadar/augustamukam/_pages/cv.md

 Service and leadership
 ======
-* Interview with a group of high school students about my research as part of their program to discover the world of research, june 2024
+* 1 hour and half Interview with a group of high school students about my research as part of their program to discover the world of research, june 2024